mindyng/mindyng.github.io/_posts/2021-02-24-Modern-Data-Stack-from-Scratch.md

 python3 -m venv .venv       # create your virtual environment source .venv/bin/activate   # activate your virtual environment
 ```
-Meltano helps extract away all the custom Python code needed when doing tradional ETL.
+Meltano helps extract away all the custom Python code needed when doing traditional ETL.
 What it does is pulls from data sources (taps) and puts data into data load destinations (targets).

 Installed Meltano and created a new project by: